 Many of us are drawn to the beauty of flowers.
 Not only for their array of colors and their ability to add brightness to any landscape or vase, but also for their scent.
 There’s nothing nicer than the smell of fresh flowers, especially on a summers day.

 Mosquitoes also love flowers.
 This could raise a sigh, as these pesky critters are spoiling our appreciation of what nature has to offer, however, could we utilize this knowledge in our favor?

 Some mosquitoes prefer to lay their eggs in water sources near flowers, a preference researchers theorize could be exploited to mitigate the spread of mosquito-transmitted diseases – yellow fever, dengue, and chikungunya – and lead to improved pest control.

-In particular the flowering butterfly bush is favoured by these disease spreading pests.
+In particular, the flowering butterfly bush is favoured by these disease-spreading pests.

 The Asian tiger mosquito is attracted to flowering butterfly bushes, giving mosquito control officials another tool to monitor and trap the insect that can transmit pathogens, causing potentially deadly diseases, a new University of Florida Institute of Food and Agricultural Sciences study shows.

-As always, there is still emphasis on the importance of protecting yourselves against these pests.
+As always, there is still an emphasis on the importance of protecting yourselves against these pests.
 So make sure that your mosquito control is up to date and your back yard continues to bloom.